francoisfried/Defender-Advanced-Hunting-Queries/README.md

 Techniques used to avoid detection or bypass security controls.
 This is the largest tactic category with **43 techniques**, covering methods like **obfuscation, disabling security tools**, and manipulating logs.

 ### 8. **Credential Access**
 Techniques for stealing credentials like **passwords, tokens**, or other authentication information.
-This category includes scripts that detect tools or actions aimed at harvesting credentials.
+This category includes queries that detect tools or actions aimed at harvesting credentials.

 ### 9. **Discovery**
 Techniques used to gain knowledge about the target environment, such as discovering **network topology, user accounts, and system services**.
 Detection queries in this category help spot abnormal **scanning or enumeration** activities.